Giant petrel: Biology

-Behaviour

-Feeding

 Petrels are highly opportunistic feeders.
 Unique among procellarids, they will feed both on land and at sea; the majority of their food is found near coastlines.
 On land, they feed on carrion, and regularly scavenge the breeding colonies of penguins and seals.
 They will display their dominance over carcasses with a "sealmaster posture": the head and the wings are held outstretched, the head pointing at the opponent and the wingtips pointing slightly back; the tail is raised to a vertical position.
 Giant petrels are extremely aggressive and will kill other seabirds (usually penguin chicks, sick or injured adult penguins and the chicks of other seabirds), even those as large as an albatross, which they kill either by battering them to death or drowning.

 At sea, they feed on krill, squid, and fish.
 They often follow fishing boats and other ships, in the hope of picking up offal and other waste.